• Home

 For example, if you are a hair salon, then your trademark application will be filed in one class 44 for hair salon services.
 In this case, the trademark application will cost $1,250 ($900 plus $350).

-If your hair salon sells its own private label shampoo, then your trademark application will be filed with 2 classes – hair salon services in Class 44 and shampoos in Class 3.
+If your hair salon sells its own private label shampoo, then your trademark application will be filed with 2 classes – “hair salon services” in Class 44 and “shampoos” in Class 3.
 In this case, the trademark application will cost $1,600 ($900 plus $700).

 In particular, the USPTO charges more for a trademark application with more goods and services compared to one with fewer goods and services.
 The USPTO charges $275 to $350 per class.

-What is an office action?
+What is an office action, in the context of trademark law?

 What is a statement of use?